( 4.4 Average / 31 Ratings )

 looks amazing. wish it had wifi built in

-After BIOS updates I highly recommend this.
+After BIOS updates I recommend this board, it's stable now.
 It can perform auto-bios updates which is nice and cmos reset button on the back is convenient.
 It doesn't seem to work with Aida64 though, some issue with the sensors, but that's just an inconvenience.

 So far, this board has had some trouble.
 ASUS was rather quiet about this motherboards backwards compatibility with AM3 coolers.
 RAM speeds are not what they should be.
 My RAM is 3000 MHz out of the box, but the board wont clock the RAM any higher than 2133 MHz, yet the board supports 2666 MHz.
 Optimization takes time but it is very aggravating knowing you're only using 1/3 of your speed.